BenRoss92/TakeawayDecider/README.md

 * Wiring up the deciding button to pick a takeaway place at random and display it in the selection text field
 * Add an empty input field for writing the name of a takeaway place
 * A button for adding a takeaway place, that does nothing yet
+* Wiring up the adding button to add whatever is in the input field to the list, and then clear the input field immediately afterwards